 "The number of sheen options at the hardware store, just like the number of colors, is overwhelming for most consumers," according to Ebel.
 With options ranging from flat and eggshell to satin, high-gloss, and semi-gloss, narrowing in on the right finish is nearly as difficult as selecting a shade.

-That's why Backdrop only offers two finish options, a standard finish, which is 6% sheen semi-matte, and a semi-gloss finish, which is 30% sheen.
-"The standard is great for most interior surfaces (including ceilings), while the semi-gloss is great for trims, cabinets, doors, and some people love it for bathrooms and kitchens as well," Ebel recommends.
+That's why Backdrop only offers two finish options, a standard finish, which is semi-matte with a 6% sheen level, and a semi-gloss finish, which is 30% sheen.
+"The standard is great for most interior surfaces (including ceilings), while the semi-gloss is great for trims, cabinets, doors—and some people love it for bathrooms and kitchens, as well," Ebel recommends.

 Mistake to Avoid: Stressing Over Curating a Cohesive Color Palette

 One of the simplest ways to hone your search for the ideal shade is to consider the existing color palate in the space, including furniture, wall art, and home accessories.
 That said, "Don't stress about choosing your paint and every piece in your space with a master plan," says Ebel.
-"My advice is to select paint and items that make you feel something and that have stories attached to them," offers Ebel.
+"My advice is to select paint and items that make you feel something and that have stories attached to them."

 "I actually love an eclectic style," she confesses.
-"In our home, almost everything came passed through generations of my family, including an amazing set bright yellow chairs that are 60 years old, or found objects from our travels," she explains.
+"In our home, almost everything came passed through generations of my family, including an amazing set of bright yellow chairs that are 60 years old, or found objects from our travels," she explains.
 "Our wall paint is a neutral palette (Supermoon) with the occasional dark accent wall (After Hours), which creates the perfect backdrop for an eclectic compilation of random and sometimes colorful finds."

 Mistake to Avoid: Opting for a Cool Color Over a Warm One (or Vice Versa)